Valve Corporation

-Valve Corporation is an American video game developer, publisher, and digital distribution company headquartered in Bellevue, Washington.
-It is the developer of the software distribution platform Steam and the franchises Half-Life, Counter-Strike, Portal, Day of Defeat, Team Fortress, Left 4 Dead, and Dota.
+Valve Corporation, also known as Valve Software, is an American video game developer, publisher, and digital distribution company headquartered in Bellevue, Washington.
+It is the developer of the software distribution platform Steam and the game franchises Half-Life, Counter-Strike, Portal, Day of Defeat, Team Fortress, Left 4 Dead and Dota.

-Valve was founded in 1996 by former Microsoft employees Gabe Newell and Mike Harrington.
-Their debut game, the first-person shooter (FPS) Half-Life (1998), was a critical and commercial success; with its realism, scripted sequences and seamless narrative, it had a lasting influence on the FPS genre.
+Valve was founded in 1996 by the former Microsoft employees Gabe Newell and Mike Harrington.
+Their debut game, the first-person shooter (FPS) Half-Life (1998), was a critical and commercial success and had a lasting influence on the FPS genre.
 Harrington left in 2000.
-In 2003, Valve launched Steam, followed by Half-Life 2 in 2004.
-With advanced physics systems and an increased focus on story and characters, Half-Life 2 received critical acclaim and sold 12 million copies by 2011.
-In 2006, Valve released the episodic sequel Half-Life 2: Episode One, followed in 2007 by Episode Two, the multiplayer game Team Fortress 2 and the puzzle game Portal.
-Portal 2 was released in 2011.
-In 2013, Valve released the multiplayer online battle arena game Dota 2.
+In 2003, Valve launched Steam, followed by Half-Life 2 (2004), the episodic sequels Half-Life 2: Episode One (2006) and Episode Two (2007), the puzzle games Portal (2007) and Portal 2 (2011) and the multiplayer games Team Fortress 2 (2007), Left 4 Dead (2008) and Dota 2 (2013).

-Valve released fewer games in the 2010s and experimented with hardware and virtual reality (VR).
-They entered the hardware market in 2015 with the Steam Machine, a line of gaming computers, which sold poorly, and released the HTC Vive and Valve Index VR headsets.
+In the 2010s, Valve released fewer games and experimented with hardware and virtual reality (VR).
+They entered the hardware market in 2015 with the Steam Machine, a line of gaming computers, and released the HTC Vive and Valve Index VR headsets.
 They returned to the Half-Life series in 2020 with Half-Life: Alyx, their flagship VR game.
 In 2022, Valve released the Steam Deck, a portable gaming system.

 Valve uses a flat structure, whereby employees decide what to work on themselves.
 They develop games through playtesting and iteration, describing game design as a kind of experimental psychology.
 By 2012, Valve employed around 250 people and was reportedly worth over US$3 billion.
-Most of Valve's revenue comes from Steam, which controlled 50 to 70% of the market for downloaded PC games in 2011 and generated an estimated $3.4 billion in 2017.
+Most of Valve's revenue comes from Steam, which controlled over half of the digital PC games market in 2011 and generated an estimated $3.4 billion in 2017.